internetarchive/fatcat/proposals/2020_fuzzy_matching.md

 Optionally, we could also architect/design this tool to replace biblio-glutton for ingest-time "reference consolidation", by exposing a biblio-glutton compatible API.
 If this isn't possible or hard it could become a later tool instead.
-Eg, shouldn't sacrafice batch performance for this.
+Eg, shouldn't sacrifice batch performance for this.
 In particular, for ingest-time reference matching we'd want the backing corpus to be updated continuously, which might be tricky or in conflict with batch-mode design.